iiaf1/smart-discord-server-management-system/README.md

 ## 📌 Project Status

-> **Completed / Showcase Only**
+> **Completed — Showcase Only**

 This project has been completed and is shared here for showcase purposes only.

 ---

 ## 📬 Contact

-Feel free to reach out for any inquiries:
+Feel free to reach out with any inquiries:

 - **Discord:** iaf0
 - **GitHub:** Reach out via GitHub

 ---

-Made with ❤️ for safer, smarter Discord communities.
+*Made with ❤️ for safer, smarter Discord communities.*